 Flint is a larger medium-sized city located in the state of Michigan.
 With a population of 98,310 people and 58 constituent neighborhoods, Flint is the seventh largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Flint is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Flint isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Flint are a mix of both white- and blue-collar jobs.
 Overall, Flint is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Flint who work in office and administrative support (14.69%), sales jobs (10.06%), and food service (9.24%).
+There are especially a lot of people living in Flint who work in office and administrative support (14.29%), sales jobs (10.20%), and food service (7.83%).

 Flint is an extremely ethnically-diverse city.
 The people who call Flint home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flint residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Flint include Irish, English, Polish, and French .
+Important ancestries of people in Flint include Irish, English, French , and Polish.

 The most common language spoken in Flint is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Chinese.